 There is no clear-cut rule on what the phrase “substantial benefit” means.
 The determination must be made on a case by case basis and should compare the current Will with a previous Will or what a family member may receive pursuant to the Pennsylvania intestacy law.
 For example, if the influencer caused a parent to remove three children from the Will, then the influencer probably received a substantial benefit since the influencer will now receive the entire estate instead of an equal share of the estate with the other children.
 Some courts have used terms such as the “bulk” of the estate or a “large and considerable benefit” to explain their rationale or justification for substantial benefit determinations.
 On the other hand, if the influencer caused a parent to increase the influencer’s share by a small amount, the element of substantial benefit may not be met.

 The term “weakened intellect” does not rise to the level of lack of testamentary capacity.
 Weakened intellect is easier to prove.
 To prove weakened intellect, relevant testimony would include the decedent’s mental condition over a period up to and including the time of signing of the Will.
 The most important evidence is the testimony of the decedent’s treating physicians who observed the decedent within a reasonable length of time before and after the signing of the Will.

 SIGNS OF UNDUE INFLUENCE

-One of the most common indicators of undue influence is when your loved one creates or significantly alters the contents of a will after spending time with the influencer, conveys real property, or makes significant gifts.
-There are some signs that you should be aware of to indicate that someone may be trying to take advantage of your elderly loved one by exerting undue influence over his or her decisions.
-These signs include the following:
+One of the most common indicators of undue influence is when a person creates or significantly alters the contents of a Will after spending time with the influencer.
+There are some characteristics that indicate the potential for undue influence.

 - A loved one’s increased and unusual reliance on the influencer